 3. Chaperone - If the manager or the assistant coach is not an adult female, the manager must designate an adult female as the chaperone.
 The chaperone will attend all team functions to ensure the safety of the team members.
 If the chaperone cannot attend, or must leave early from a team function, she must designate an acting chaperone.

-4. Regulation Game - A League scheduled game is one and one-half hours or 7 complete innings (6 ½ if the home team is leading), whichever comes first.
-Any inning started prior to the ninety-minute time limit will be completed.
+4. Regulation Game - A League scheduled game will be; a) 1-hour and 10 minutes and finish the inning, then play one more complete inning (half inning if home team is leading) OR; b) 7 complete innings (6 ½ if the home team is leading), whichever comes first.
 An inning will be considered to have started as soon as the last out is made in the previous inning.
 Regular Season games may end in a tie.
-Tie-Breaker(Tournament/Post Season Play Only): At the end of one and one-half hours or 7 complete innings, if the teams are tied, the tie-breaker rule will be in affect.
+Tie-Breaker(Tournament/Post Season Play Only): At the end of the last inning or 7 complete innings, if the teams are tied, the tie-breaker rule will be in affect.
 All pitching restrictions are lifted during tie-breaker play.